Applying For Patents: Everything You Need to Know

 Filing patents costs money, but exactly how much money it will cost is tough to nail down as it varies by type.
 There are several key considerations here:

 - Complexity.
 While straightforward items and simple mechanical devices will cost one amount, electronic items or new software will often cost more based on the amount of specialized work required.

 - Size of the entity.
 The fee also changes based on how large the requesting party is, with smaller companies paying less.

 - Quality.
 How willing you are to spend money on the patent should depend on how much of a chance the invention has of making money for you on the market.

 If you need further help with understanding and preparing a patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from top tier law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from top tier law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.